websanova/wColorPicker/README.md

-    mode            : 'flat',     // mode for palette (flat, hover, click) position        : 'bl',       // position of palette, (tl, tc, tr, rt, rm, rb, br, bc, bl, lb, lm, lt) generateButton  : true,       // if mode not flat generate button or not effect          : 'slide',    // only used when not in flat mode (none, slide, fade) showSpeed       : 500,        // show speed for effects hideSpeed       : 500,        // hide speed for effects onMouseover     : null,       // callback for color mouseover onMouseout      : null,       // callback for color mouseout onSelect        : null        // callback for color when selected });
+    mode            : 'flat',     // mode for palette (flat, hover, click) position        : 'bl',       // position of palette, (tl, tc, tr, rt, rm, rb, br, bc, bl, lb, lm, lt) generateButton  : true,       // if mode not flat generate button or not dropperButton   : false,      // optional dropper button to use in other apps effect          : 'slide',    // only used when not in flat mode (none, slide, fade) showSpeed       : 500,        // show speed for effects hideSpeed       : 500,        // hide speed for effects onMouseover     : null,       // callback for color mouseover onMouseout      : null,       // callback for color mouseout onSelect        : null,       // callback for color when selected onDropper       : null        // callback when dropper is clicked });
 ```